Why would a surgical penile implant (penile prosthesis) be used?

 - Mechanical failure

-Is the implant noticeable?
+Is a penile implant noticeable?

 While men who have had the prosthesis surgery can see the small surgical scar where the bottom of the penis meets the scrotal sac, other people probably will be unable to tell that a man had an implant.
 Most men would not be embarrassed in a locker room or public restroom, for example.